segmentio/segment-docs/src/connections/destinations/catalog/posthog/index.md

 4. Go to your [PostHog set up page](https://app.posthog.com/setup), and find and copy the **API key**.
 5. Enter the PostHog API Key that you copied in the PostHog destination settings in Segment.
 6. Enter your PostHog instance URL, as the address to your instance **without any trailing slash**, for example:
-  - `https://app.posthog.com` if you are using PostHog Cloud US
+  - `https://app.posthog.com` if you use PostHog Cloud US
-  - `https://eu.posthog.com` if you are using PostHog Cloud EU
+  - `https://eu.posthog.com` if you use PostHog Cloud EU
-  - `https://posthog-example.herokuapp.com` if you are self-hosting on Heruku
+  - `https://posthog-example.herokuapp.com` if you self-host on Heroku

 ## Page